When it comes to making changes designed to improve the quality of your life, it can sometimes be overwhelming to work on everything at the same time.

 So, how to do it?
-How do we get started on putting together the jumbled pieces of our life?
+How do we get started putting together the jumbled pieces of our lives?
 We start by looking at the big picture.

-Understanding that there is a higher purpose to why you want to lose weight or practice more love in your relationships or find satisfaction in your joy is the first step.
+Understanding that there is a higher purpose to why you want to lose weight, practice more love in your relationships, or find satisfaction in your joy is the first step.

 If we can go back to the puzzle analogy, it is like getting the outer edges done, the frame completed, so that all the other pieces are easy to align into place.

-If the “higher you” is disconnected, then any advancements you make in some area of your life will be disconnected and will not give you the joy that it should.
+If the “higher you” is disconnected, then any advancements you make in some area of your life will be disconnected and will not give you the joy that they should.

 If you enjoy the process of making changes in your life, the results are sure to flow much easier than if you remain obsessed with what it is you are trying to change.